Q&A With Dr. Jose Martinez-Diaz

 How did you come to start ABA Tech and offer behavior analytic coursework online?

 “After working as a clinical practitioner for 10 years, I worked as a supervisor or director for several organizations where I was required to hire and supervise behavior analysts.
-I quickly learned people needed more training and support than they had received during school; often they were using harmful practice with clients.
+I quickly learned people needed more training and support than they had received during school; often they were using harmful practices with clients.
 In 1992 I began offering training privately across Florida to meet the state’s certification requirements.
 The courses and improved competency amongst practitioners got a good reputation in Florida and elsewhere.
 Soon after, I worked with Jerry Shook and Michael Hemingway on establishing professional standards for behavior analysts and designing training programs in other states; this led to the formation of the BACB®.

 In January 1997, I quit my full-time job as executive director of a large service organization and incorporated what I had been doing independently into a company—ABA Technologies, Inc. Though we did provide direct services for a time, we always focused on training large numbers of practitioners to have a bigger impact.
 As the idea of a national certification board grew more attainable, ABA Tech sought universities to deliver the coursework.
 We had successfully taught the courses for years but knew we would need to deliver them through universities to gain credibility as a profession and credential.